VERSE | THE GIRL WHO NOW SLEEPS

 Suckling on the joyfulness

-That streamed from their mother’s eyes.
+That streams from their mother’s eyes.

 NB: Image is from the World Wide Web.
 Artist was not mentioned.